-Conflict does not occur in a) because the four functional requirements in a) affect mutually and supplementary to achieve the identification and authentication of the user that stored a confidential file.
-Conflict does not occur in b), d) and g) because the three functional requirements in b), d) and g) affect mutually and supplementary to achieve the modification of confidential file passwords.
-Conflict does not occur in c), e) and h) because the three functional requirements in a), e) and h) affect mutually and supplementary to achieve management by the administrator.
-Conflict does not occur in f) because this functional requirement is depended on by d) and supported by a).
+Conflict does not occur in a) because the four SFRs affect mutually and supplementary to identify and authenticate the user that stored a confidential file.

+Conflict does not occur in b), d) and g) because the three SFRs affect mutually and supplementary to modify confidential file passwords.

+Conflict does not occur in c), e) and h) because the two SFRs affect mutually and supplementary to achieve management by the administrator.

+- f) does not conflict because it is depended on by d) and supported by a). - i) and j) are mutually dependent in encrypting confidential file passwords to be written to the HDD.

+Conflict does not occur in l), m) and n) because they defines the management of k) mutually and supplementary.

-Thus, these functional requirements do not conflict to meet O.USER.
+Thus, these SFRs do not conflict to meet O.USER.